wiggocd/dotfiles/kvm/README.md

-Examples of QEMU/KVM usage
+QEMU/KVM script examples

 ## Scripts

 - QEMU
 	- `vm`
-		- For reference to build a new script, or
+		- Reference to build a new script

+		*or*

-		- edit the variables for host/guest configuration and run it
+		- Edit the variables for host/guest configuration and run

 - libvirt
 	- `vm-set*`